ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 be possible without `CAS` memory guarantees.
 They are both implemented a bit differently in JDK (via `sun.misc.Unsafe`, `compareAndSwapInt` and `compareAndSwapObject`), but general idea is exactly the same.
-If lock operations weren't atomic, it would have been possible to aquire lock from several threads.
+If lock operations weren't atomic, it would have been possible to acquire lock from several threads.

 # Atoms